michaldziuba03/code-samples/social-login/README.md

   ...
 }
 ```
-1. Check if social account is already linked with query like:
+1. Check if social account is already linked:
 ```sql
 SELECT * FROM federated_accounts WHERE provider='google' AND subject='142984872137006300000';
 ```
-2. If federated account found then just create session/JWT by using `federated_accounts.user_id` field.
+2. If federated account found then just authenticate user (create session/JWT) by using `federated_accounts.user_id` field.
-3. If federated account does not exists, that means we have to check if user with email from social provider exists in database with query like:
+3. If federated account **doesn't** exist, then we have to check if user with the email from social provider exists in database:
 ```sql
 SELECT * FROM users WHERE email='johndoe@gmail.com';
 ```
-4. If user with that email exists (for example id is `20`) that means we want to just link another social provider, so create federated account with insert:
+4. If user with that email exists (for example their id is `20`), then just link another social provider, so create federated account with insert:
 ```sql
 INSERT INTO federated_accounts (provider, subject, user_id) VALUES ('google', '142984872137006300000', 20);
 ```
 5. After successful insert you can create session/JWT for a user with id=20.
-6. If user with that email does not exist, create brand new user and link social provider.
+6. If user with that email does not exist, create new user and link social provider.
 I think you should run that query in transaction:
 ```sql
 BEGIN;
   INSERT INTO users (name, email) VALUES ('John Doe', 'johndoe@gmail.com') RETURNING id; ---> id returns 21